 Sam joined Merrimack’s professional staff in July 2012.
 Sam earned her M.Ed in Higher Education from Merrimack College, and her B.B.A. in Hotel, Resort, & Restaurant Management from Northwood University, West Palm Beach, FL.

 What does Sam wish she knew about career development when she was in college?

 “My university had a significant focus on networking and continuous growth as a professional and person built into every course we took.
 It was strongly suggested that we attend local networking events for our industry once per month, to get business cards, to send thank you notes, to engage in internships/co-ops.
 The continuous reminder to interact with others and engage shaped my entire future and remains with me in the work that I do now in career development.”

-Phelps has worked in higher education since 2000 including work in career development at the University of Virginia and Gordon College, with a focus on employer relations, internships and student/career development.
+Prior to managing the Warriors at Work program, Stacey worked within the O’Brien Center for Career Development for a year to help Merrimack expand its experiential and career development programming.
+Phelps has worked in higher education since 2000 including work in career development at the University of Virginia, School of Engineering and Applied Science and Gordon College.
+Stacey’s focus has been within employer relations, internship recruiting and student/career development.

 Stacey earned an M.Ed. in Counselor Education; Student Affairs Administration in Higher Education from the University of Virginia and completed a B.A., Psychology from Saint Michael’s College.

 Events & Operations Coordinator